huggingface/blog/arrow-datasets.md

 - **zero-copy reads with serialization overhead**: once data is in memory, moving it between different libraries (e.g. from `pandas` to `polars`), threads, or even different languages (e.g. from `python` to `rust`) is free.
 TODO, add: constant time random access + memmaping

-As a user, you typically won't want to interact with Arrow directly, but rather use on [libaries which use Arrow](https://arrow.apache.org/powered_by/) to represent tabular data in memory.
+As a user, you typically won't need interact with Arrow directly, but rather use [libaries which use Arrow](https://arrow.apache.org/powered_by/) to represent tabular data in memory.

 <!-- | ![Serialization](https://arrow.apache.org/img/copy.png) | ![Standardization](https://arrow.apache.org/img/shared.png)
 |:--:|:--:|